 Just down the street from Zaftig’s is another great New York-style deli, Michael’s.
 Michael Sobelman had been in the deli business for 25 years when he decided to open a location in Brookline.
 He passed the deli on to Steven Peljovich in 2012, and they have been serving food made from fresh ingredients and family recipes ever since.
 Their meat comes in each morning from the Bronx.
 Stop in for some knishes, kasha, or kugel.
 Try their award-winning Corned Beef Sandwich or their new Surfside Club, a turkey and pastrami masterpiece.
 Michael’s is open Monday through Saturday from 9:00 a.m. until 5:30 p.m., and Sundays from 9:00 a.m. until 3:00 p.m.

-This restaurant has been open in Newton for years, and recently opened a location in the Public Market on Hanover Street.
+Inna’s has been open in Newton for years, and recently opened a location in the Public Market on Hanover Street.
 Inna’s serves a wide variety of Jewish cuisine from all over the world.
 The Boston location offers falafel, shawarma, shakshuka, sabih, bagels, and knishes.
-The restaurant also offers a rotating selection of specials.
-The restaurant also offers a catering menu and will provide food for your celebration of Jewish holidays, as well as an online shop.
+They also offers a rotating selection of specials.
+A catering menu and will provide food for your celebration of Jewish holidays, as well as an online shop.
 The restaurant is open Wednesday through Sunday from 8:00 a.m. until 8:00 p.m., and is closed on Mondays and Tuesdays.